AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/basic-scenario-settings.md

 ## Selecting the first bundle

-You can select the first bundle that you want to process in the scenario.
+Some trigger modules allow you to select the first bundle from which you want the retrieving of bundles to start.

 For more information, see [Choose where a trigger module starts in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).